kotcity/kotcity/README.md

 ## New in this version

-* Districts by @sabieber, initial version, more features to come!
-* performance improvements by @sabieber
+* Fix for bad collision detection by @sabieber
-* Improved UI (added some nice labels)
-* Vector Graphic (SVG) assets are now supported!
-* Some fixes to railway (still buggy, but getting better!)
-* railways by @moonpatroller
+* Optimizations to pathfinding
+* Lots of new buildings :)

 ## Known bugs